fecgov/fecfile-web-app/front-end/cypress/README.md

 export CYPRESS_PASSWORD=''
 sudo circleci local execute -e CIRCLE_BRANCH=${CIRCLE_BRANCH} -e E2E_DJANGO_SECRET_KEY=${E2E_DJANGO_SECRET_KEY} -e E2E_DATABASE_URL=${E2E_DATABASE_URL} -e CYPRESS_EMAIL=${CYPRESS_EMAIL} -e CYPRESS_COMMITTEE_ID=${CYPRESS_COMMITTEE_ID} -e CYPRESS_PASSWORD=${CYPRESS_PASSWORD} --job e2e-test
 ```

+## Tips for Writing E2E Tests
+- Assertions made immediately after a page load will sometimes check the previous page before the new page loads.
+Add checks to ensure that the new page has loaded where possible.
+- The `.contains()` Cypress method cannot find the value of a text input field.
+For assertions, you can instead use the `.should('have.value', VALUE)` method.